Buying a used bike

 You have rights under the:

 One upside of buying privately is that you’ll likely get to meet and make a judgement about the owner, and how they’ve looked after the bike.
-You can ask questions and you may be able to negotiate a better price than at a dealership.
+You can ask questions and you may be able to negotiate a keener price than at a dealership.
 Unless the bike is near-new, you won’t get a warranty, but even a private seller has a duty to reveal certain information.
-Some aspects of the Contractual Remedies Act will apply and if you’re misled you can take the seller to the Disputes Tribunal.
+Some aspects of the Contractual Remedies Act will apply and if you are misled you can take the seller to the Disputes Tribunal.

 As with a new bike, there’s more to cost than the price you pay up front.
 You’ll want to establish:

 - Annual servicing costs for the coming few years.
 This will vary depending on the bike’s age and distance travelled, and who does the work.
 Investigate costs from the main dealer and a specialist mechanic.

 - Replacement tyres–depending on the condition, they might need replacing soon.
 Along with things like brake pads and the chain.

 Depreciation is the other big cost, but buying secondhand you’ll likely have an idea of how in-demand the bike is and how much slightly older bikes with more kilometres go for.